iplayer1337fivem/codewalkerTweaks/README.md

 - AUTO DLC applied
 - AUTO MODS applied

+## Disclaimer

+I am not affiliated with the CodeWalker team.
+These settings are purely shared to help others who may not know about them and to make your life easier as they did mine.

 ## Instructions

 1. Locate your `CodeWalker.exe.config` in the root of your CodeWalker folder.
 (Right-click your exe file to go to the folder easily.)